How to practice self-love

 Looking for more meditations for practicing self-love?
 The Headspace app offers members several courses and single meditations on self-compassion, self-esteem, and self-care, including:

-Self-Compassion course.
-Uncover the self-love that already exists within you and practice unconditional friendliness toward your mind.
+Uncover self-loving already existing within you and practice friendliness towards your mind.

-Self-Esteem course.
-Move towards a less judgmental inner life by creating some space in your mind to observe negative and self-critical thinking.
+Move to a less judgmental inner life; creating space in your mind to observe negative thinking.

 As Headspace’s Andy Puddicombe once put it: “To seek happiness is natural.
 But to look for it outside of ourselves, as though it is dependent on something in the future, is one sure way to never find it.”
 Learning how to practice self-love can be challenging, but developing that strength within is paramount to finding joy and ease in life.